 - Once all the chicken is fried, refry the chicken until the pieces are a golden brown, about 2 minutes.
 Drain again on a fresh paper towel lined plate, then transfer into paper-towel lined large heat-safe bowl.
 Keep all chicken in that bowl after draining.

-- In a small saucepot, heat 2 tbsp vegetable oil over medium heat and add green onion, ginger, garlic, red pepper, and orange zest.
+- In a small saucepot, heat 2 tablespoon vegetable oil over medium heat and add green onion, ginger, garlic, red pepper, and orange zest.
 Stir for one minute, until garlic is fragrant.
 Add sugar, soy sauce, vinegar, orange juice, and broth and stir in well.
 Bring mixture to a boil, then turn down to medium high heat to cook for 5 minutes.